Barnet Property Investment: Best Buy-to-Let Areas 2025

 Are Barnet House Prices High?

-The Barnet housing market has some very high property prices especially when compared with national averages.
+Yes, Barnet is one of the more expensive London boroughs.
+The Barnet housing market has some very high property prices, especially when compared with national averages.

-Demonstrating it's position as a premium outer London borough, Barnet has a house price premium of 8.5% compared to the London average of £555,625.
+Demonstrating its position as a premium outer London borough, Barnet has a house price premium of 4.50% compared to the London average of £561,309.

 This puts significant pressure on affordability, with residents earning anywhere near the local 'average' income struggling to afford the high property prices.